qossmic/deptrac/README.md

 the most common being probably anything containing the "test" word in the path.

 We defined three `layers` in the example: *Controller*, *Repository* and *Service*.
-Deptrac is using so called `collectors` to group classes into `layers` (in this case by the name of the class).
+Deptrac is using so called `collectors` to group classes into `layers`.
+You can define it by the name of the class or by the FQCN.

 The `ruleset` section defines, how these layers may or may not depend on other layers.
 In the example, every class of the *Controller* layer may depend on classes that reside in the *Service* layer,